OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 ### Email - Link Sent

-In this model, the user is sent a link via email which contains token.
+In this model, the user is emailed a link that contains a token.
 They can then click this link, and are prompted to enter a new password on the site.
 This is the most common approach used for password reset, but is more complex to implement than the previously discussed approach.
 The key areas to test are:

 - Does the link use HTTPS?